t1m4lc/zamzamxp/content/nepal/paragliding/pokhara-tandem.md

 Never flown before?
 No problem!
 Our certified pilots have thousands of flights under their belts.
 You just sit back, relax, and enjoy the incredible views while your pilot handles everything.

-## What to Expect
+## Itinerary

-### Before Flight
-We'll pick you up from your hotel in Pokhara and drive 30 minutes to Sarangkot (1,592m).
-Your pilot will brief you on safety and what to expect.
+**Meeting Point**: Rendezvous at the communicated meeting point

+**Transportation**: Board a minibus to the launch site at Sarangkot (1,592m) - approximately 30 minutes

+**Preparation**: Safety briefing and equipment setup with your pilot.
 The takeoff is simple – just a few steps and you're airborne!

-### During Flight
-Once airborne, you'll soar peacefully over the valley.
-Your pilot can make it calm and serene or add some exciting acrobatic maneuvers if you're feeling adventurous.
-The views are absolutely breathtaking – Phewa Lake below, the Annapurna range ahead, and Pokhara city spreading out beneath you.
+**Flight**: Soar peacefully over the valley for 30-45 minutes.
+Your pilot can make it calm and serene or add exciting acrobatic maneuvers if you're feeling adventurous.

-### Landing
-Landing is smooth and easy on the lakeside area.
-After touchdown, you'll receive your photos and videos as a memento of your flight.
+**Landing**: Smooth landing at the lakeside area

+**Photos & Videos**: Collection of your flight photos and videos

+**Return**: Transportation back to the meeting point in Pokhara

 ## Flight Options